heberuriegas/hasura_rails_starter/README.md

 Hasura should be running in port 8080 and the rails web server port 3000

+## Features
+- Graphql sign up & sign in
+- User with multiple roles (using bitmask)

 ## TODO

 - Configure auth webhook for authenticate hasura endpoints